 As the first step in its quest to become net-zero-carbon by 2030, Crocs is remaking its shoes with a new bio-based material, the company announced today, set to debut across all styles in 2022.

 The material, called Ecolibrium technology, was engineered in collaboration with global materials science company Dow.
-It’s built with hydrocarbons extracted from renewable resources and waste products like palm oil and pulp paper, rather than natural gases, forming what the company says is a carbon-negative process—all while keeping the same feel as the OG Croc.
+It’s built with hydrocarbons extracted from renewable resources and waste products, rather than natural gases, forming what the company says is a carbon-negative process—all while keeping the same feel as the OG Croc.
 Crocs has been transparent about the carbon footprint of its shoes in the past—3.94 kilograms of CO2 per pair, already on the low end for the industry—and the introduction of Ecolibrium is going to bring that number down a lot further, it says, although it’s unclear on exactly how much.

 Crocs unveiled its ambitious zero-carbon goal this past July, which CEO Andrew Rees tells Fast Company was in the works for several years.
 But perfecting the bio-based shoe was a key catalyst in accelerating the plan.
 “Without the sustainable material, this would be hard to achieve,” says Rees.
 Of course, there are still challenges ahead: Renewables are still costlier than regular sources, and Crocs is constrained by Dow’s supply bandwidth, which it believes will be the biggest rate-limiting factor.
 The new shoes won’t be 100% Ecolibrium, but will feature a percentage of eco-friendly material that the brand hopes to increase to 50% by 2030.